13 Ways To Eat Cottage Cheese

 Cottage cheese is a fantastic protein option to choose because it not only contains over 10 grams of protein per serving but it also features fat, another macronutrient that digests slowly and keeps you fuller for longer.

-While you can always find your own favorite pairings, I think the best fruit to eat with cottage cheese are nectarines, pineapple, and berries with cinnamon pecans.
+While you can always find your own favorite pairings, I think the best fruit to eat with cottage cheese are:

 Cottage Cheese & Fruit